-Extensible Service Proxy - for injecting Google Cloud Endpoints functionality
+Extensible Service Proxy (ESP) - for injecting Endpoints functionality.

-Google Service Control - for applying API management rules
+Service Control - for applying API management rules.

-Google Service Management - for configuring API management rules
+Service Management - for configuring API management rules.

-Google Cloud Console - for logging, monitoring and sharing
+Google Cloud Platform Console - for logging, monitoring and sharing.

-The Extensible Service Proxy is a NGINX-based proxy that runs in front of the backend and injects Cloud Endpoints functionality such as authentication, monitoring and logging.
-The proxy retrieves a service configuration from Google Service Management and uses it to perform validation on incoming requests.
+ESP is a NGINX-based proxy that runs in front of the backend and injects Endpoints functionality such as authentication, monitoring, and logging.
+TESP retrieves a service configuration from Service Management and uses it to validate incoming requests.

-The proxy is designed to be deployed in a containerized environment and validate JWTs and Google ID tokens.
-It employs a variety of techniques such as heavy caching and asynchronous calls to remain lightweight and highly performant.
+ESP is designed for you to deploy it in a containerized environment and validate JWTs and Google ID tokens.
+It employs a variety of techniques, such as heavy caching and asynchronous calls to remain lightweight and highly performant.

-Service Control applies API management rules at runtime such as key authentication, monitoring, and logging.
-It has two main features:
+Service Control applies API management rules at runtime, such as key authentication, monitoring, and logging.
+Service Control provides the following methods:

 Check - verifies authentication and API keys, and indicates whether a call should be permitted